Topics included in this article:

 - Contact Support with any relevant screenshots and additional questions.

-If you are still experiencing issues, please reach out to the Rhombus Support Team for assistance with a detailed description of the issue, any steps you have already taken, and any pictures of the issue.
+If you are still experiencing issues, contact the Rhombus Support Team for assistance with a detailed description of the issue, any steps you have already taken, and any pictures of the issue.

 Helpful Links